deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "*I hear ya… There's our box.*" Firth agreed.
 Adam's HUD filled with a flight waypoint and instructions on how much thrust to give himself, which he followed to the letter.
 Firth knew best when it came to EVA navigation.

-*Caledonia* threw a spotlight on their target as they got close to it – a round vehicle, the proportionate shape of a hockey puck but twenty feet across and bright blue, covered in alien labels and script.
+*Caledonia* threw a spotlight on their target as they got close to it---a round vehicle, the proportionate shape of a hockey puck but twenty feet across and bright blue, covered in alien labels and script.
 One standard type three Dominion life raft.
 Without the light, both it and the bulk of their mothership would have been damn near invisible.
 The human eye had never really been designed for the lighting conditions in interstellar space, some light years from the nearest star.
 In fact, aside from the spotlight and the blinking beacon atop the liferaft, the nearest and brightest point of light was the gravity spike that *Caledonia* had deployed to catch the tiny craft so that it could be brought aboard.

 They swung into place.
 As Firth set up shop notionally "above" the life raft to keep an eye on its velocity relative to *Caledonia*, Adam went with Sikes and Burgess joined Vandenberg in approaching antipodal spots on the rim of the little craft, where the two Defenders set to work welding larger versions of their suits' KMPs to it while the Protectors held them in place.